BenSheridanEdwards/Video_Player_React/README.md

   - Learn how to test events
   - Learn how to test with snapshots
 - Add styling
+- Rebuild the app from scratch using TDD

 ## <a name="installation">Installation Instructions</a>